-· Efforts the school district makes to seek parent input in making decisions for the school district and each school site
+• Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2019-20)
+Opportunities for Parental Involvement (School Year 2020-21)

 Parents have a wide array of opportunities to get involved at Juan Cabrillo Elementary!
-Parents can volunteer regularly in the classrooms or for PTA-sponsored activities such as Hands-on Art projects.
+Parents can volunteer regularly in the classrooms or for PTAsponsored activities such as Hands-on Art projects.
 The PTA website lists ongoing opportunities for parent involvement and volunteer needs.
 Parents chaperone field trips, assist in special events such as the Cabrillo Jogathon, and are invited to Student Success Assemblies and student performances.
 Our Watch D.O.G.S.
 (Dads of Great Students) program gives fathers and father-figures the chance to volunteer at school, assisting in their child's class and providing extra campus support.
 Parents are invited to school-wide events such as Back-to-School Night, Open House, Family Literacy Night, Family Technology Night, Family Art Night, and also specific classroom events such as multicultural events and student performances.
 Parents are also involved as advisers and decision-makers in the school governing process as part of the School Site Council and the English Language Advisory Committee.
 For parents interested in supporting the arts and sciences throughout the entire school district, there are many opportunities to participate in events with the Wiseburn Education Foundation.

 To share information about our school, we hold incoming parent orientations in June and September of each year and communicate weekly by email through the principal's newsletter.
-Parents are informed about their children's progress with progress reports twice a year (if a child is exhibiting challenges) and through the standards-based report card three times a year for all students.
+Parents are informed about their children's progress with progress reports mid-way through each semester and a report card at the end of each semester.
 Parent-teacher conferences are held in the fall and in the spring.
 Separate orientations for incoming kindergartners, prospective school families, and the families of English Language Learners are also held each year.

-Contact information for parent involvement:

-PTA - http://cabrillopta.org/

-Wiseburn Education Foundation - https://wiseburnedfoundation.org/

-For more information on School Site Council, Watch D.O.G.S., or the English Learner Advisory Committee, please call (310) 725-5400
+Contact information for parent involvement: PTA - http://cabrillopta.org/ Wiseburn Education Foundation - https ://wiseburnedfoundation.org/ For more informa tion on School Site Council, Watch D.O.G.S., or the English Learner Advisory Committee, please call (310) 725-5400